mattermost/docs/source/deploy/mobile-faq.rst

 What versions of Mattermost support the mobile v2 app?
 ------------------------------------------------------

 We strongly recommend running the latest version of the Mattermost Server and the Mattermost Push Notification Service (MPNS) as they contain the most recent features and applicable security updates.
-If this isn’t possible, we encourage you to be on the most recent `Extended Support Release version </upgrade/extended-support-release.html>`__ of Mattermost Server.
+If this isn’t possible, we encourage you to be on the most recent :doc:`Extended Support Release version </upgrade/extended-support-release>` of Mattermost Server.
 The extended support releases contain critical feature updates that will ensure compatibility in a number of areas, including, but not limited to, the Mattermost Push Notification Service (MPNS).

-See our `Supported Devices/Mobile Device Requirements </install/software-hardware-requirements.html#mobile-apps>`__ documentation for basic mobile device requirements, and our `Supported Mattermost Server Versions </deploy/mobile-app-changelog.html>`__ documentation for details on Mattermost Server minimum requirements.
+See our :ref:`Supported Devices/Mobile Device Requirements <install/software-hardware-requirements:mobile apps>` documentation for basic mobile device requirements, and our :doc:`Supported Mattermost Server Versions </deploy/mobile-app-changelog>` documentation for details on Mattermost Server minimum requirements.

 Can I connect to multiple Mattermost servers using the mobile apps?
 -------------------------------------------------------------------